Announcement

 For halls of residence, you'll collect your keys from the hall office on site.
 Please ensure you bring some ID with you such as a passport or similar.
 You can find the address under the 'location' tab on the hall's webpage.

-The majority of contracts for our January 2023 starters will begin on the Saturday 21 January 2023.
-If you intend to arrive in Oxford before this date and have not already had this agreed, please contact us as soon as possible.
+The majority of contracts for our September 2023 starters will begin on the Saturday of the September Welcome Weekend (Saturday 16 and Sunday 17 September 2023).
+If you intend to arrive in Oxford before this date, please contact us or your hall provider as soon as possible.

 The University-managed halls are Cheney Student Village, Clive Booth Student Village, Clive Booth Postgraduate Centre, Crescent Hall, Friar Court, Harcourt Hill Hall, Paul Kent Hall, Warneford Hall and Westminster Hall.